AckeeCZ/Spreadsheet-Localizer-Plugin/README.md

     "FR-FR": "fr-rFR" // E.g. the column name is "FR-FR", the localizations will be saved to "values-fr-rFR" folder },
   "resourcesFolderPath": "libraries/translations/src/main/res" // Relative path to your "res" folder with respect to json configuration path
-}
+  "supportEmptyStrings": false // Enables to support empty strings in the localization sheet }
 ```

 Note: in previous versions of Spreadsheet localizer plugin this configuration was stored directly in plugin settings

+### Empty strings
+Plugin has a configurable option to either support or not support empty strings in the localization sheet.
+This can be
+configured via `supportEmptyStrings` attribute.
+When set to `true`, it takes empty strings from the localization sheet and
+generates them to the XML file.
+When set to `false`, it just discards any empty strings found in the sheet. `supportEmptyStrings`
+can be omitted from the configuration JSON for backwards compatibility and defaults to `false` in that case to preserve
+a previous behaviour.

 ## Spreadsheet structure
 The localization plugin of course depends on a predefined Google sheet structure.
 These are the rules the spreadsheet must follow for the plugin to work correctly: